promotedai/promoted-java-delivery-client/README.md

 - Build and install SNAPSHOT locally: `mvn install`

 ## Deploy
 Follow the auth and gpg instructions on [sonatype.org](https://central.sonatype.org/publish/publish-maven/).
-It's a little easier to use the `maven-release-plugin` instructions.
+Dan wasn't able to get the `maven-release-plugin` to work.

+1. Create a SNAPSHOT release.
 - Update the version for a SNAPSHOT or non-SNAPSHOT release: `mvn versions:set -DnewVersion=x.y.z`
 - Sign: `mvn clean verify -P release -Dgpg.keyname=0x<EIGHT HEX DIGITS OF YOUR GPG KEY>`
 - Deploy to Sonatype: `mvn deploy -P release -Dgpg.keyname=0x<EIGHT HEX DIGITS OF YOUR GPG KEY>`
+- Verify the release looks correct in [Sonatype](https://s01.oss.sonatype.org/#view-repositories;staging~browsestorage)

+2. Create a non-SNAPSHOT.
+- Follow similar steps to 1.
-- Send a PR for the updated `pom.xml` file.
+- View the "staging" repo at https://s01.oss.sonatype.org/#view-repositories;staging~browsestorage and release it when ready.
+There can be delay in the staging repository showing up in the list.
+Also click "Refresh".- Send a PR for the updated `pom.xml` file.
 - After a release, it's useful to update the POM for a snapshot version for the next release and merge that.
-- View the "staging" repo at https://s01.oss.sonatype.org/#view-repositories;staging~browsestorage and release it when ready.